hisunnymay/community/docs/reference/support/Chatwoot.md

 BotAgent1 should always be an administadministrator.
 Otherwise, conversation can't be assign to teams, unless you add BotAgent1 to the inbox.
 :::

-2. Agent you add will receive an email with a confirmation link to activate their account, after which they can access Chatwoot and respond to messages.

 ### Set Up Inbox